secure73/gemvc/README.md

 # gemvc
-gemvc is library over swoole that is suitable to create microservice API
+gemvc is super light library that is suitable to create microservice API